haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial1_Prepare_Environment.md

 > # To get more details about a specific version
 > conda search Django=4.2.0 --info
 > ```
+>

+Then download package from new created virtual environment

 ```sh
 cd .\drf-subscription-app-tutorial